How to Know When it’s Time to Move On (From a Manuscript)

 Sometimes, there are unavoidable trends in the marketplace.
 You might be getting rejections from agents not because they don’t like your manuscript, but because they don’t think it matches the market.
 After all, they’re taking on clients not because they like their books, but because they like their books and think they can sell them.

-For example, in YA, there’s been an anti-vampire story trend for a while.
+For example, there was an anti-vampire story trend for a while.
 The market was saturated after Twilight and all the books its success inspired.
-If you’ve written a vampire story, you may just need to shelve it for a few years and query it when the market shifts back towards wanting those stories again.
-But trends eventually reverse—I’ve seen some vampire stories start to gain a lot of traction again.
-So this may mean shelving your manuscript just for a bit while you wait for the market to refresh.
+If you’d written a vampire story back in 2020, you may have needed to shelve it for a few years and query it when the market shifted back towards wanting those stories again…which it did!
+(I sold a vampire book with my coauthor Ben Alderson in 2024.)
+Trends eventually reverse—this may mean shelving your manuscript just for a bit while you wait for the market to refresh.

 But, it’s very important to understand if this is a market trend, or if you’re not meeting the expectations of the market in general.
 Are you querying a 230,000-word YA novel that you just absolutely can’t cut down?
 It’s not going to sell, even if it’s a great novel.
+It costs too much to print!
 Make sure that you conform to the market’s expectations for your age range and genre in the ways that matter.

 So what to do if you’ve moved on?